 The Company has two separate outstanding promissory notes with First Francis Company Inc. ("First Francis"), which were originally issued in July 2016 in connection with the acquisition of Federal Hose Manufacturing ("Federal Hose") and which were amended in July 2018 in connection with acquisition of CAD.
-The first promissory note was issued with original principal in the amount of \$2,768,662.
+The first promissory note was issued with original principal in the amount of \$2,000,000, and the second was issued with original principal in the amount of \$2,768,662.
 The promissory notes each have an interest rate of 6.25% per annum, which was increased from 4.0% per annum as part of the July 2018 amendments.
 In addition, the promissory note with original principal amount of \$2,768,662 was amended in July 2018 to provide for a conversion option commencing July 5, 2019 which allows First Francis to convert the promissory note, in whole in part with respect to a maximum amount of \$648,000, into shares of the Company's Class B common stock at the price of \$6.48 per share (subject to adjustment), subject to shareholder approval which was obtained on May 10, 2019.
-First Francis is owned by Edward Crawford and Matthew Crawford, who serve on the Board of Directors of the Company.
+On May 10, 2019, the shareholders approved the issuance of shares of Class B Common Stock of the Company in connection with the conversion of indebtedness outstanding under loan agreements with First Francis Company Inc. and Roundball LLC.
+On July 9, 2019, First Francis exercised its option to convert \$648,000 of existing indebtedness into 100,000 Class B Common Shares of the Company.
+First Francis is owned by Matthew Crawford, who serves on the Board of Directors of the Company, and Edward Crawford, who served on the Board of Directors of the Company until June 17, 2019.